rtm516/GeyserMC-wiki/FAQ.md

 ## What languages does Geyser support?
 We aim to support any of the bedrock languages, see [here](https://translate.geysermc.org/) for our Crowdin page and below is a list of all the language codes.
+We also can add support for more languages, please request them in the Discord server if you are willing to translate them.
+(Enabled clientside via https://www.curseforge.com/minecraft/mc-addons/translations-for-minecraft)
 |Name                        |Code |
 |----------------------------|-----|
 |Bulgarian                   |bg_bg|